Troubleshooting & FAQ

 What happens if the target doesn't exist?

-For registry types (block, item, fluid, entity_type), the remap is skipped with a warning in the log.
+For registry types (block, item, fluid, entity_type), a warning is logged during validation but the entry is kept.
+At injection time, if the target still doesn't exist, the alias is skipped with a second warning.
 For reloadable types (tag, recipe, loot_table), no validation is performed since targets may be created by datapacks that load later.

 Are remaps persisted in the world?